-The mass killings took place across the Eastern Front, in seven countries formerly part of the Soviet Union invaded by Nazi Germany.
-They followed a secret template, or repeatable script, that included a timetable and involved local inhabitants in the mechanics of death to ensure complicity, whether it was to cook for the killers, to clear, dig, and cover the graves, to witness their Jewish neighbors being marched off, or to take part in the slaughter.
+In Broad Daylight documents mass killings in seven countries formerly part of the Soviet Union that were invaded by Nazi Germany.
+It shows how these murders followed a template, or script, which included a timetable that was duplicated from place to place.
+Far from being kept secret, the killings were done in broad daylight, before witnesses.
+Often, they were treated as public spectacle.
+The Nazis deliberately involved the local inhabitants in the mechanics of death—whether it was to cook for the killers, to dig or cover the graves, to witness their Jewish neighbors being marched off, or to take part in the slaughter.
+They availed themselves of local people and the structures of Soviet life in order to make the Eastern Holocaust happen.

 SubtitleThe Secret Procedures behind the Holocaust by Bullets